 You can reach me via email at firstname.lastname@example.org.

-The most recent 5 papers I have presented or published:
+The most recent 5 papers I have presented or published (that I have gotten around to uploading to my website):

 - April 2015 — Disentangling style and priming using Generalized Additive Models